Research uptake: what is it and can it be measured?

 Understanding all of this takes time and often has to be attempted after the event.

 This is probably why Nobel Peace Prizes do not have the same reputation as the others.
-In recent years the award has gone for people and organisations for work they just done instead to those with a much longer term history of struggle.
-Who knows what will happen with Obama, Johnson Sirleaf, or Aung San Suu Kyi (and certainly the EU) could still mess it all up; after all, they are in power, and power tends to corrupt.
+In recent years the award has gone to people and organisations for work they have just done or are doing instead to those with a much longer term history of struggle.
+Who knows what will happen with Obama, Johnson Sirleaf, or Aung San Suu Kyi (and certainly the EU)?
+They could still mess it all up; after all, they are in power, and power tends to corrupt.

 One sparrow does not make a summer: Often the focus of research uptake evaluations is a research programme or project or even a single study.
 This is not surprising as funders tend to be themselves rather atomised and uncoordinated.
 The governance team funds research, the health team funds research, and so does the education team.
 Then there are country offices, research departments, civil society funds, etc. And each one of these is further broken down: electoral reform in Kenya and accountability in Malawi, maternal health and child malnutrition, primary education and secondary education, etc.

 So everyone is going around trying to assess the uptake of their own research.
 And why their research?
-Because it is likely that the funding was provided as a project with a business case that demands an assessment of value for money and impact.
+Because it is likely that the funding was provided as a project with a business case that demands an assessment of value for money and impact of that project.

 But instead of attempting to assess the uptake or the impact or the contribution of each and every piece of research, donors should attempt to look at the contribution (not measure it, just understand it) that all research or at least a substantial (in terms of density and consistency in time) body of research has had (when the dust settles, of course).